Fishing

 As well as taking the expensive

-species, the deep water trawling also scooped up everything else, including the far more populous and therefore,
+species, the deep water trawling also scooped up everything else, including the far more populous and

-until the 1930s.
+expanded in Britain until the 1930s.

-Trawling was not regarded as beneficial
+Trawling was not regarded as

-fish stocks.
-Inevitably, the trawlermen decried this,
+destructive of fish stocks.
+Inevitably, the trawlermen

-sweeping away past restrictions in an Act of 1868.
-That said,
+Government agreed, sweeping away past restrictions in an Act of 1868.
+That said, foreign boats were banned from British coastal waters,

-Although experiments with paddle-tugs
+Although experiments with

-catchers.
+fish catchers.
 Not insignificantly, this coincided with signs of over fishing.

 Although the steam trawlers allowed for new grounds to be opened up in time,